~~

 — Topeka Capital, 1923

-Today the former game reserve is called the Sandsage Bison Range Wildlife Area.
+Today, the former game reserve is the Sandsage Bison Range Wildlife Area.
 Managed by the Kansas Department of Wildlife and Parks, the first bison were brought here from Oklahoma in 1924.
 Today, it is the oldest publicly owned herd in Kansas.

-The range is located about a mile south of Garden City and extends a distance of three miles back into the sandhills.
-In addition, to the bison, a variety of game birds call the area home.
-Just a few of the trees that survived can be seen on the range.
+The range is about a mile south of Garden City and extends three miles back into the sandhills.
+In addition to the bison, various game birds call the area home.
+A few of the surviving trees can be seen on the range.

-© Kathy Weiser/Legends of Kansas, updated August 2020.
+© Kathy Alexander/Legends of Kansas, updated August 2023.

 Also See: